-- Police Services at $13.1 million, or 17% of the consolidated budget,
+- Police Services at $13.3 million, or 16% of the consolidated budget,

-- Fire/Rescue Services at $4.7 million, or 6% of the consolidated budget.
+- Fire/Rescue Services at $5.4 million, or 7% of the consolidated budget.

-Over the next five years, the District’s Capital Plan has over $101 million worth of capital projects slated as it continues to invest in infrastructure such as transportation, facilities, water and sanitary sewer systems. $11 million of this plan is scheduled for capital projects in 2021.
+Over the next five years, the District’s Capital Plan has over $85 million worth of capital projects slated as it continues to invest in infrastructure such as transportation, facilities, water and sanitary sewer systems. $11 million of this plan is scheduled for capital projects in 2021.
 Condition assessments on infrastructure, as part of the asset management program, helps the District prioritize replacement capital projects within the long-term financial plan.

-Capital projects for 2020 to 2024 include:
+Capital projects for 2021 to 2025 Financial Plan include:

-- Paving and sidewalks: $12 million
+- Paving and sidewalks: $9.9 million

-- Equipment purchases: $4.9 million
+- Equipment purchases: $3.2 million

-Utilities represent more than 27% of Mission’s ongoing operating expenses, or approximately $21 million in operating expenditures.
+Utilities represent more than 25% of Mission’s ongoing operating expenses, or approximately $22.4 million in operating expenditures.

 Operating and saving for future utilities and drainage infrastructure is funded through user fees and levies.